Chris Wood (golfer): Professional career

 Wood claimed his maiden championship in August 2012 when he took the Thailand Open on the OneAsia Tour.
 He followed this by winning the Commercial Bank Qatar Masters in January 2013, his first European Tour victory, making an eagle on the last hole to win by one stroke.
 "It's a dream come true," he said after his three-under-par 69 took him to 18 under.
 "There's an enormous weight lifted off my shoulders.
 I feel like I can go on and win more.
 I knew it was going to be hard no matter how I played – winning on the European Tour is not easy."

 In June 2015, Wood won his second European tour title at the Lyoness Open with a two-stroke victory over Rafa Cabrera-Bello.
 He started the day five shots behind leader Grégory Bourdy, but shot a bogey-free final round of 67 to take the victory.

 The 2016 season started with a third place at the Nedbank Golf Challenge in Sun City, South Africa.
 In May, Wood won the 2016 BMW PGA Championship at Wentworth Club; the win lifted him at the 22nd place of the Official World Golf Ranking and guaranteed him an automatic selection for the 2016 Ryder Cup.

 Wood paired up with Justin Rose in his career debut at the Ryder Cup for a 1 up victory against Jimmy Walker and Zach Johnson in Saturday's foursomes; in the singles, he lost (1 up) to Dustin Johnson.

+After a period of decline, including a brief retirement in 2023 and failure to qualify for the European Tour in 2025, Wood qualified for the revived MENA Golf Tour after winning the tour's Q-School by six shots.
+He secured his first professional win in nine years at the tour's second event, the Rolear Algarve Classic.
+He went on to win the Order of Merit for the 2025–26 season and earned full status on the Challenge Tour for the remainder of the 2026 season.

+In his first Challenge Tour start of 2026, Wood won the Italian Challenge Open.